dsl-logo

 Consider home loan fees

 Home loan fees can be the equivalent of up to 1% of your loan amount, so it’s important to consider how they will impact your bottom line.
-Most lenders charge standard fees to open and maintain your home loan account and additional fees like redraw fees, late payment fees, early termination fees, etc. You can often negotiate with your lender to waive some of these.
+Most lenders charge standard fees to open and maintain your home loan account and additional fees like redraw fees, late payment fees, early termination fees, etc. You can often negotiate with your lender to waive some of these, or your mortgage broker can assist with this.

 calculator